-Despite huge declines in luxury spending overall, one channel that has seen impressive growth is that of luxury resale.
-As the lifestyle changes and economic uncertainty caused by the pandemic have made consumers think more about the long-term value of a fashion item and viewing luxury goods spending as a form of investment; not only will consumers be looking for longer-lasting items but also those that are unique, or limited edition.
+Recent changes in lifestyle and economic uncertainty caused by the pandemic made consumers think more about the long-term value of a fashion item and view luxury goods spending as a form of investment.
+Similar to the demand for luxury jewellery, consumers in Australia are looking for longer-lasting items, but also those that are unique, or limited editions, and therefore have good resale value.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).